Table of Contents

 name Human-readable name for the source "" ("Enterprise Search PSE")

-date_created The time and date at which the SearchProvider was created Automatic (2022-02-28T17:55:04.811262Z)
+date_created Timestamp when the SearchProvider was created Automatic (2022-02-28T17:55:04.811262Z)

-date_updated The time and date at which the SearchProvdier was updated Automatic (2022-02-29T18:03:02.716456Z)
+date_updated Timestamp when the SearchProvider was last updated Automatic (2022-02-29T18:03:02.716456Z)

 connector Name of the Connector to use for this source "" ("RequestsGet")

-post_query_template For the RequestsPost Connector: valid JSON and a marker for the query text which then sent as the POST body "" ("query": "{query_string}","limit": "100")
+post_query_template For the RequestsPost Connector: valid JSON with a query marker used in the POST body "" ("query": "{query_string}","limit": "100")

 APIs